 You pay the title company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.

-The title company searches the property's title history.
-The title insurance company can usually find any title problems that may arise and have these problems cleared-up before you close on the property.
+The title insurance company performs an extensive search on the property's title history.
+The title company can almost always identify any title problems and clear up these problems before you close on the property.

 - Contested title — This usually happens when someone who owned or even lived in the home before you claims to still hold an interest.
-In this case, the title company will defend the title at no expense to you.
+If this happens, the title company will defend your title and will cost you nothing.

 - Defective title — "Defective title" covers any number of problems with the title to your home.
 It can even include a "contested title".
 Other examples of title defects include problems with legal access to the property, easements that make the property less usable, unusable, or unsaleable.
-Many other complicated problems define "Defective title" or "Clouded Title."
-The title insurance company will find these title problems, or should they miss them, insure your loss up to the amount of the policy.
+Any number of other complicated problems define "Defective title" or "Clouded Title."
+The title insurance policy will protect you from these errors if the title company misses them.

 At American Mortgage Advisers, Inc, we answer questions about this process every day.
-Call us at 214-865-7442.
+Give us a call: 214-865-7442.

 Got a Question?